 Good breastfeeding techniques can help prevent sore and cracked nipples that may lead to mastitis.

-Breastfeed regularly.
+- Breastfeed regularly.
 Do not delay or skip feedings.
-Breastfeed at least every 1 to 3 hours or whenever your baby is hungry (feeding on demand).
+Breastfeed whenever your baby is hungry (feeding on demand).
 This helps keep the milk ducts empty.
-In the first few days after birth, you may have to wake your baby every 2 to 3 hours to breastfeed.
+In the first few days after birth, you may have to wake your baby to breastfeed.

 Other tips to help prevent mastitis include the following:

 - Air-dry your nipples after each breastfeeding session, to prevent irritation and cracking.

 - Consider using a lanolin-based cream, such as Lansinoh, on your nipples.
 Lansinoh does not require a prescription and may be purchased over-the-counter.

 - Eat healthy foods and drink plenty of fluids, whenever you are thirsty.
 Having something to drink while you are breastfeeding helps you get enough fluids.

 - Get plenty of rest.
 Ask for help with daily tasks from friends and family members whenever possible.

 - Make sure that your bra fits well and isn't tight and restrictive.
 This is especially important if you become engorged.